About the LFD

 In tribute to Gregorio Weber the LFD organizes the tri annual "International Weber Symposium on Innovative Fluorescence Methodologies in Biochemistry and Medicine" and supports the "Gregorio Weber International Prize in Biological Fluorescence".

-The LFD Web site at http://www.lfd.uci.edu is one of the central resources to keep the fluorescence community updated about the LFD's various activities.
+The LFD website at https://www.lfd.uci.edu is one of the central resources to keep the fluorescence community updated about the LFD's various activities.

 Further Information